 Suppression of vehicle fires is extremely dangerous and poses many health and safety hazards to firefighters.
 The following procedures are recommended:

-- Wear a high visibility reflective vest or other high visibility clothing if available.
+- Wear a high-visibility reflective vest or other high-visibility clothing.

 - Secure the scene and provide or request assistance for traffic control.